Salah2Eddin/Mute-when-prayer-comes/README.md

 1-requests library - to send POST and GET requests to APIs
 >pip install requests

-2-ipinfo library - if you will use the auto location script
+2-ipinfo library - to get your location using your ip ( I WILL FIND YOU, THAN HUG YOU )
 >pip install ipinfo

 3-pycaw library - controls sound